 Calling all marketing mavericks!

 Our fresh new team is looking for somebody capable of marketing dildos to convents.
-So long as you believe that this describes your character–master of the dildo sales–then we will give you a job (not by mouth, guffaw!)
+So long as you believe that this describes your character–master of the dildo sales–then we will give you a job (not by mouth, guffaw!).

 Give Me Head Productions